 This one is about animal life cycles … I promise.
 Various types of animals and their stages of life including their metamorphosis from one stage to a totally different one.
 Think about this in comparison to human stages of life.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Animal and Human Stages of Life and Sociability.
+Please use the Social Network links just below to share this information from The Explanation, Animal and Human Stages of Life and Sociability.
 What do They Tell Us?